 Sure, Facebook could provide relevant data based on recommendations from friends and friends of friends.
 But I don’t want to get too hung up on that.

 The average Facebook user has about 140 friends, and that just isn’t a large enough sample size to create search results that I’d trust.
 I don’t have enough friends to feel confident that the answer to every question I have will filter through them.

 And I think this is where most people get hung up on the idea of Facebook Search.
 They think it has to be social or relevant to their immediate circles.

-But Facebook could create a search engine that completely ignores my friendships and connections and still create an amazing experience.
+But Facebook could create a search engine that completely ignores my friendships and Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control. and still create an amazing experience.
 It doesn’t matter who my connections are when I type “How to make money on Facebook” into the search bar.
 Facebook has endless data of content that has been shared, liked and commented on to provide relevant results.

 Facebook Search and the SEO Industry